An efficient explicit implementation of a near-optimal quantum algorithm for simulating linear dissipative differential equations: Numerical simulation results

-To investigate the scaling and the success probability of the described LCHS circuit, we simulate the advection-diffusion equation (ADE) with a uniform velocity $v = 1.0$ and diffusivity $D = 0.01$:
+To investigate the scaling and the success probability of the described LCHS circuit, we simulate the advection-diffusion equation (ADE):

+with a uniform velocity $v = 1.0$ and diffusivity $D = 0.01$.
 The detailed quantum circuit for modeling this equation is given in Ref.~\onlinecite{code-OPT-LCHS}.
 The initial condition $\psi(0,x)$ is a Gaussian centered at $x = 0.5$ with the width $0.05$.
-The simulated domain, $x = [0,1]$, with periodic boundary conditions is discretized with $N_x$ spatial points.
+The simulated domain, $x = [0,1)$, with periodic boundary conditions is discretized with $N_x$ spatial points.
 After the discretization, Eq.~\eqref{eq:ADE} is recast as Eq.~\eqref{eq:initial-diff-equ} with the following matrix:

 where $i_r, i_c = 0,1,\dots (N_x-1)$, $A_{(N_x-1), N_x} \equiv A_{(N_x-1),0}$, $A_{0, -1} \equiv A_{0,(N_x-1)}$, and the constant scalars are